 The extra benefit of choosing Intent, of course, is that our entire Strand team is trained in customizing and utilizing Intent to achieve maximum lead gen results.
 Once a site is launched with this custom PHP content management foundation, our account team will take over and keep evaluating and tweaking copy and tags, posting content-rich blogs, videos, and press releases, and basically do everything in our (legal) power to get and keep searches for your keywords and long tail phrases and expressions on page 1 of Google and other search engines who follow similar indexing practices.
 It’s the Intent ICMS, content-driven marketing way to demand generation—and it’s the only way to go.

 In short, Intent is not only a fantastic PHP based CMS, it’s also a great SEO foundation builder and ongoing improvement tool.
-Plus, it has a CRM and marketing automation components, too!
+Plus, it includes CRM and marketing automation components, too.

 Recent high tech website examples using Intent as a CMS: